 Dear Friend of the Center,

-The 2019 Windgate ITE Residency Program has just opened its twenty-fourth run.
+Last summer, the 2019 Windgate ITE Residency Program finished its twenty-fourth run.
 This unique residency program, organized by the Center for Art in Wood and offered annually to artists and researchers seeking a deeper connection with the material of wood, is renowned for fostering creativity and excellence in this exciting and diverse field.

 Every year, the Center for Art in Wood awards eight prestigious residency Fellowships that fuel imagination, innovation, and scholarship in art in wood.
 Selected from a competitive pool of applicants from around the world, the ITE Fellows are made up of five artists, a student artist, a visual documentarian, and a researcher.
 Coming together from different nationalities, languages, and artistic approaches, the ITE Fellows engage in a two-month communal residency experience that challenges them to push the boundaries of their vision and skill.
 The Fellows will focus on their studio work, engage in collaboration and discourse with their peers, and host an open-studio event that invites the public to view and discuss their in-process inquiries.
 The program culminates in the highly anticipated allTURNatives: Form + Spirit exhibition, which unveils the insights, breakthroughs, and progress made by the Fellows during their time on the residency.